A River Runs Through It, Part 1: The Miami River, Yesterday, Today, and Tomorrow

 Early inhabitants of the Miami River area, known as the Tequesta, depended on the river for food and spoke of their “Mayaimi” with pride.
 Shortly after Spanish rule, major changes began, with indigenous trading posts playing a key role in the city.
 Now under development along its shores, the river still has its secrets, an often illustrious and shady past, a vibrant commercial life, and archaeological discoveries that continue to be unearthed.

-Join Kislak curators Dr. Carol Damian and Arthur Dunkelman in a conversation with Dr. Paul S. George, HistoryMiami Museum’s Resident Historian.
-Dr. George will take us on a memorable trip down the river, introduce us to its early inhabitants and their mysterious remains, and bring us up to the present with the remarkable new buildings that have changed the skyline of Miami.
+Kislak curators Dr. Carol Damian and Arthur Dunkelman join in a conversation with Dr. Paul S. George, HistoryMiami Museum’s Resident Historian.
+Dr. George takes us on a memorable trip down the river, introduces us to its early inhabitants and their mysterious remains, and brings us up to the present with the remarkable new buildings that have changed the skyline of Miami.

 For more than three decades, HistoryMiami Museum’s Resident Historian Dr. Paul S. George has toured his way to local, national, and international acclaim with his continuing series of historic tours.
 Through walking, coach, and boat tour experiences, Dr. George has welcomed tour participants on a memorable journey of South Florida through its historic neighborhoods, landmarks, and sites.
 As a Miami native, author, and former college professor, Dr. George has gained fame for his uncanny ability to recall the most impressive details about the people and places that make South Florida so unique.